 At the completion of the first year of coursework, IPN students must pass a written comprehensive examination.
 This essay-based examination covers a variety of topics in neuroscience (e.g., molecular, cellular, developmental, neuroanatomical, physiological, behavioral, cognitive, and clinical), and requires that students have a firm grasp of basic factual information while applying analytic and synthetic skills necessary for a career in science.

-The core courses in neuroscience (NSCI501, 503, 507, and 545) serve as the sources of background information for the examination.
-Each of the 7 modules in the neuroscience core course are reflected in a pair of questions on the examination.
-One question per module must be answered, for a total of 7 out of 14 questions.
+The core courses in neuroscience serve as the sources of background information for the examination.
+Each of the modules in the neuroscience core course are reflected in the questions on the examination.

 The goals of the written exam are to evaluate the student's ability to: